z-zsstar/firmhive/README.md

 ### Results Location

-All evaluation outputs are stored in the `results/` directory, organized by method.
+All evaluation outputs are stored in the `result/` directory, organized by method.
+For paper submission, only curated results under `exp/` are included; `output/` and `result/` are local and git-ignored.

 ```
-results/
+result/
 ├── Hierarchical/              # ✅ FirmHive (our system)
 │   └── <TASK>/<FIRMWARE>/
 │       ├── knowledge_base.jsonl